-OUT-OF-SCHOOL INCIDENTS
+OUT OF SCHOOL INCIDENTS

-The school encourages parents/carers to let them know of any out-of-school incidents so that the situation in the school can be monitored or addressed.
-The school does pass on concerns to parents/carers of any children involved and will liaise with the police where the matter has been referred by parents/carers to them, as the school does not have the power to investigate cyberbullying.
-This is a Police Matter.
+The school encourages parents/carers to let them know of any out of school incidents, so that the situation in the school can be monitored or addressed.
+The school does pass on concerns to parents/carers of any children involved and will liaise with the police where the matter has been referred by parents/carers to them.